 What happens if my documents are not in English?

 All documents not originally issued in English must be accompanied by a certified translation.
-The translation must be performed by an accredited or sworn translator, and the translation itself must be notarised.
-Your agent will be able to recommend qualified translators where necessary.
+The translation must be prepared by an accredited or sworn translator, and the translation itself must be notarised.
+Your agent can recommend qualified translators if required.

 Is it possible to include my elderly parents in the application?

 Yes.
-Parents and grandparents of the main applicant or spouse who are aged 55 or over and financially dependent on the main applicant may be included as dependents.
-Additional due diligence fees apply, and documentation proving financial dependency and the family relationship must be provided.
+Parents and grandparents of the main applicant or spouse who are aged 55 or over and financially dependent on the main applicant may be included as dependants.
+Additional due diligence fees apply, and documentation to evidence financial dependency and the family relationship must be provided.

-Government due diligence fees are USD 7,500 for the main applicant and for each dependent aged 18 and over, USD 2,000 for dependents aged 12–17, and no charge for children under 12.
+Government due diligence fees are USD 7,500 for the main applicant and for each dependant aged 18 or over, USD 2,000 for dependants aged 12–17, and no fee for children under 12.
 These fees are separate from the qualifying investment amount and are non-refundable.

 Can my application be rejected after I have made the investment?

-The CIU issues an Approval in Principle before the investment is formally completed.
-In most cases, the qualifying investment is only required after this initial approval is granted, which significantly reduces risk.
-However, due diligence fees paid up to that stage are non-refundable in the event of rejection.
+The CIU issues an approval in principle before the investment is formally completed.
+In most cases, the qualifying investment is only required after this initial approval, which significantly reduces risk.
+However, the due diligence fees paid up to that point are non-refundable in the event of rejection.

 Book your free consultation with Mirabello Consultancy and let our IMC-accredited, ACAMS-certified experts guide you through every step of your Antigua and Barbuda citizenship application — from document preparation to passport in hand.
-With a 99% approval rate and over 250 families successfully guided to citizenship, you can be confident your application is in the very best hands.
+With a 99% approval rate and over 250 families successfully guided, you can be confident your application is in the very best hands.

-Book Free ConsultationReady to Start Your Antigua Citizenship Journey?
+Book a Free ConsultationReady to Begin Your Antigua Citizenship Journey?